amitsaha/echorand.me/content/posts/kubernetes-notes.md

 $ kubectl-advise-psp inspect --grant -n <your namespace>
 ```

-Once you have got all the policies you have for all the workloads, you will quickly see that there's a quite a bit of
+Once you have got all the policies you have for all the workloads, you will quickly see that for each workload,
-repitition that will happen.
+we will create a:

+- Pod Security Policy
+- Cluster Role
+- Cluster Role Binding

+Hence, to minimize duplication, we can make use of [kustomize](https://kustomize.io/).

 ## Using `kustomize` to manage policies